istio/istio/architecture/ambient/ztunnel-cni-lifecycle.md

 ### Ztunnel Shutdown Implementation

-The key to this "handoff" between Ztunnels is `SO_REUSEPORT`, which Ztunnel sets on all of its listeners.
+The key to this "handoff" between Ztunnels is `SO_REUSEPORT`, which Ztunnel by default sets on all of its listeners.
-This enables multiple processes to bind to the same port.
+This enables multiple processes with the same effective UID to bind to the same port (see `man 7 socket` for details).
-Linux will then send new connections to one of the processes.
+Linux will then send new connections to one of the processes (first to accept wins, so effectively random).

 This still requires delicate sequencing.
-Consider a rolling restart of the DaemonSet.
+Consider a rolling restart of the DaemonSet; the default configuration for Istio's installation.
 We will do the following:

 1. `ztunnel-new` starts, connects to CNI.